Branch analysis allows you to

 A regular expression is used to determine whether a branch is treated as long-lived or short-lived.
 By default, branches that have names starting with either "branch" or "release" will be treated as long-lived.

-This can be updated globally in Configuration > General > Detection of long-lived branches or at project's level in the Admininstration > Branches.
+This can be updated globally in Configuration > General Settings > General > Detection of long-lived branches or at a project's level in Admininstration > Branches & Pull requests.

 Once a branch type has been set, it cannot be changed.
 Explicitly, you cannot transform a long-lived to short-lived branch, or vice-versa.